eli-schwartz/aurpublish/README.md

 > Prefill the commit message with a list of added/updated/deleted packages + versions (if any).

 ## Copyright
-The helper scripts (aurpublish, *.sh, *.hook) demonstrated here are licensed under the GPLv2 or (at your option) any later version.
+This repository is licensed under the GPLv2 or (at your option) any later version.